SilviaMYA/check_weather/README.md

 # check_weather

-Makes request to Google Place Autocomplete service  to return places and uses these results to make requests to the  weather API
+Makes request to Google Place Autocomplete service  to return places and uses these results to make requests to the  weather API.
+See demo http://checkweather.rf.gd/